-The immune system is responsible for the defence of the body against invaders such as viruses, bacteria and foreign bodies.
+The immune system is responsible for the defense of the body against invaders such as viruses, bacteria, and foreign bodies.
 The main function of the immune system is to detect and then destroy the above pathogens as well as to excrete damaged and modified cells.

-The factors that negatively affect the defence of the organism is overweight, smoking, lack of sleep, lack of sun, hygiene and malnutrition.
+The factors that negatively affect the defense of the organism are overweight, smoking, lack of sleep, lack of sun, hygiene, and malnutrition.

 The immune system is divided into two main subsystems:

-- The adaptive or acquired immune system, which is composed of T lymphocytes (which help other lymphocytes to function or destroy other cells) and B lymphocytes (which produce antibodies or globulins).
-These two types of cells have to mature in order not to recognise and not affect the healthy cells of our body.
+- The adaptive or acquired immune system is composed of T lymphocytes (which help other lymphocytes to function or destroy other cells) and B lymphocytes (which produce antibodies or globulins).
+These two types of cells have to mature in order not to recognize and not affect the healthy cells of our body.

-On the other hand, spirulina seems to repress inflammatory reactions in rheumatic arthritis, colitis and severe allergic reactions 38 45 .
-This shows the significant and pivotal role of spirulina in our immune system as it boosts the immunity and simultaneously protects it.
+On the other hand, spirulina seems to repress inflammatory reactions in rheumatic arthritis, colitis, and severe allergic reactions 38 45.
+This shows the significant and pivotal role of spirulina in our immune system as it boosts immunity and simultaneously protects it.

-As far as the impacts of spirulina in the immune system, from a few researches that have been published, it seems that it can potentially have an important role in the control of the immune system 14.
+As far as the impacts of spirulina on the immune system, from a few pieces of research that have been published, it seems that it can potentially have an important role in the control of the immune system 14.

 Spiroulina PLATENSIS, in order to protect the organism against pathogens it is enriched in the following nutrients:

-- Phycocyanin, an antioxidant substance which can find in food.
+- Phycocyanin, an antioxidant substance that can find in food.
 Because of her, the organism is protected against viruses.

-- B-carotene, which recognises and destroys microbes and other damaged cells
+- B-carotene, which recognizes and destroys microbes and other damaged cells

 - Vitamin E. which is a strong antioxidant factor that protects cells from reactive oxygen species.

-- Zinc and selenium, which produce red blood cells that are required for defending pathogens.
+- Zinc and selenium, which produce red blood cells that are required for defending against pathogens.

-Spiroulina PLATENSIS contributes in an enriched immune system always without affecting the organism with synthetics and calories.
+Spiroulina PLATENSIS contributes to an enriched immune system always without affecting the organism with synthetics and calories.
 Lastly, the intake of spiroulina PLATENSIS, in case of a disease, promotes the healing process.

 For references see the ‘Bibliography’ page.